vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_reversetraffic.md

   -c, --cells strings                          Cells and/or CellAliases to switch traffic in.
       --dry-run                                Print the actions that would be taken and report any known errors that would have occurred.
       --enable-reverse-replication             Setup replication going back to the original source keyspace to support rolling back the traffic cutover. (default true)
+      --force                                  Force the traffic switch even if some potentially non-critical actions cannot be performed; for example the tablet refresh fails on some tablets in the keyspace.
+WARNING: this should be used with extreme caution and only in emergency situations!
   -h, --help                                   help for reversetraffic
       --max-replication-lag-allowed duration   Allow traffic to be switched only if VReplication lag is below this. (default 30s)
       --shards strings                         (Optional) Specifies a comma-separated list of shards to operate on.